 Son of Zorn is produced by 20th Century Fox Television and Lord Miller.
 In a wink to its animated roots, the series’ opening title cards are rendered in the style of late 1960s Hanna-Barbera superhero cartoons, including Birdman and the Galaxy Trio, The Herculoids, Moby Dick and Mighty Mightor, and Samson & Goliath.

-Strap yourself in for romance, roses and, of course, drama—it’s The Bachelor!
-Twenty seasons in the winning formula that made this reality series a pop culture staple remains the same: an eligible Bachelor embarks on a romantic journey, gets to know a bevy of beautiful bachelorettes, and gradually narrows the field to the one woman he may propose to in the dramatic season finale.
+Strap yourself in for romance, roses and, of course, drama—it’s The Bachelorette!
+Twenty seasons in the winning formula that made this reality series a pop culture staple remains the same: an eligible Bachelorette embarks on a romantic journey, gets to know a bevy of handsome bachelors, and gradually narrows the field to the one man she may be proposed to by in the dramatic season finale.

-Created by producer Mike Fleiss (Who Wants to Marry a Multi-Millionaire?) and hosted by Chris Harrison, The Bachelor’s intoxicating blend of fireworks, surprises, big city adventures and exotic locations have ensured that the series remains one of television’s top social media and water-cooler shows.
-Its success has led to several spin-offs including The Bachelorette, Bachelor Pad, Bachelor in Paradise, and Bachelor in Paradise: After Paradise.
+Created by producer Mike Fleiss (Who Wants to Marry a Multi-Millionaire?) and hosted by Chris Harrison, The Bachelorette’s intoxicating blend of fireworks, surprises, big city adventures and exotic locations have ensured that the series remains one of television’s top social media and water-cooler shows.
+Its success has led to several spin-offs including The Bachelor, Bachelor Pad, Bachelor in Paradise, and Bachelor in Paradise: After Paradise.